DavesCodeMusings/school-coding-lab/rpi/fleet/DHCP_Reservations.md

 ```
 dhcp-host=ab:cd:ef:12:34:56,example-host,192.168.0.10,infinite
 ```
+_Figure 2: A sample DHCP reservation_

 Adjusting this to our purposes might look something like this:

 ```
 dhcp-host=ab:cd:ef:12:34:56,rpi03,10.42.0.11,infinite
 ```
+_Figure 3: A reservation tailored to the configured DHCP range_

 This will tell dnsmasq to always assign the IP address of 10.42.0.11 to rpi03, whose hardware address is ab:cd:ef:12:34:56.